 This establishment is a petting zoo with not only hundreds of Alpacas roaming around the farm, but Llamas, Camels and a poor Donkey who didn’t seem to be liked by the Alpaca herd.
 At The Alpaca Loom Farm, they produce an array of woven scarves, shawls, blankets and rugs using the beautiful range of natural colours that their alpacas grow.

-You have the option to feed some of the Alpacas for only R10.00 (there’s no entry fee) or, go on an hour long tour for R60.00 allowing you to meet the resident alpaca herd and learn more about the alpacas, its fibre and the processing from fibre to fabric.
+You have the option to feed some of the Alpacas for only R10.00 (there’s no entry fee) or, go on an hour-long tour for R60.00 allowing you to meet the resident alpaca herd and learn more about the alpacas, its fiber and the processing from fiber to fabric.

-It has a great coffee shop where you can relax after the experience I had and sip on some freshly brewed coffee while indulge in their incredible carrot cake.
+It has a great coffee shop where you can relax after the experience I had and sip on some freshly brewed coffee while indulging in their incredible carrot cake.